College Student Inventory Recommendations

 Discuss any unhappy feelings with counselor.

 Even as they are coping with a more rigorous academic environment, new freshmen are also adjusting to a living situation that may be very different from the one they left at home.
 They are also dealing with many new pressures and experiences: making friends, maintaining long-distance relationships (and sometimes managing breakups), understanding those of different backgrounds and cultures, getting involved in the life of the campus, coping with financial stress, etc. Do not let these issues and others like them get in the way of your success!
 If you live in a residence hall, speak with your RA or RD.
-Student Counseling Services (540-831-5226) can also help you reduce stress; if you have a documented disability, don’t hesitate to contact the Disability Resources Office at (540) 831-6350.
+Student Counseling Services (540-831-5226) can also help you reduce stress; if you have a documented disability, don’t hesitate to contact the Center for Accessibility Services at 540-831-6350.

 - Student Counseling Services

 Adjusting to college life can be much easier with friends!
 There are many opportunities at Radford University to get involved, meet new people, and often make a difference in the community.
 Resolve to get involved in at least one of over 250 RU clubs and organizations.
 You need to have a life outside of the classroom.
 It will make your RU experience much richer!